Please wait while we process your payment

 Thanks for creating a SparkNotes account!
 Continue to start your free trial.

 See discount terms and conditions.

 According to Locke, what is the primary goal of education?

 According to Locke, the primary goal of education is to make the student into a virtuous person.
 In large part, this involves instilling the principle of virtue into the child.
 A child who has the principle of virtue is one who can neglect his passions and appetites when these contradict the dictates of reason.

 A virtuous child, Locke thinks, will be honest and good-natured, and will love and respect everyone he meets.
 Once the child has these characteristics, many of the other desirable qualities will come along naturally.
 The child, for instance, will learn good manners merely by observing the best way to express his good nature.
 He will always appear well bred, and make everyone else comfortable around him because he will desire to have everyone happy and comfortable.
 He will also be much more likely, later in life, to be wise about his business.

 Locke believes that without virtue, and the resulting good manners, no other qualities can come off as positive.
 A witty man without good manners comes off as a buffoon; a courageous man without good manners comes off as a brute; a plain man without good manners comes off as a rustic; and, perhaps most importantly, a learned man without good manners comes off as a pedant.
 Whether or not the child is a scholar, therefore, is of much lesser concern to Locke than whether he has a good nature and good breeding.
 Learning, Locke tells us, can be a great boon to virtue and wisdom, but it can also be a great boon to vice and folly.
 Without virtue, learning is more of a bad quality than a good one.

-According to Locke, how can the servants pose a threat to a child's education?
+How can the servants pose a threat to a child's education according to Locke?

 According to Locke, what are the most important qualities in a tutor, and why?